How Consciousness Evolved as a Purely Physical Phenomenon

 Part 3: Internal representations are key to the evolution of consciousness.

 This is Part 3 of a five-part blog series on the evolutionary origins of consciousness.
 I encourage you to read Part 1 first, for the overall context.
-Parts 2 to 5 look in a little more detail (but still necessarily in a summarized manner) at each of six books by scientists focusing on this intriguing, fundamental way of understanding consciousness.
+Parts 2 through 5 look in a little more detail (but still necessarily in a summarized manner) at each of six books by scientists focusing on this intriguing, fundamental way of understanding consciousness.
 Here in Part 3, we will discuss the theories of Joseph LeDoux, who is also a PT blogger.

 Neuroscientist Joseph LeDoux’s career has focused on studying the amygdala, a small almond-shaped structure located deep in the temporal lobes of the brain that plays a central role in behavioral fear conditioning.
 His research has shown that, contrary to what we might expect, physiological and behavioral defense responses to threats (such as automatically jumping back and your heart racing when you think you've just seen a snake right in front of you while walking on a trail), a reaction mediated by the amygdala, can be dissociated from the conscious feeling of fear that we assume invariably accompanies those responses.
 That is, in certain conditions you can have the one without the other.